USCGC Comanche (WPG-76): World War II

-Post War Career
+Post-war career

 After her war-time armament was removed, Comanche was transferred to her new homeport of Norfolk, Virginia.
 During the post-war demobilization mania and the consequent reduction in the number of personnel kept on active duty, there were not enough Coast Guardsmen to man every cutter in the fleet.
 The Coast Guard then began to determine which cutters would remain operational and which would be placed in reserve status or decommissioned altogether.
 On 23 April 1946, Comanche was ordered to be placed "in commission, in reserve" status, with a reduced crew.
 She was activated for duty for six days in February 1947, during the ice season, but was then prepared for permanent decommissioning.

 Comanche was decommissioned on 29 July 1947 and placed in storage at the Coast Guard Yard in Curtis Bay, Maryland.
 She was then declared as "surplus to the needs of the Coast Guard" on 13 July 1948 and sold on 10 November 1948 to the Virginia Pilots Association.

 In 1984 the cutter was donated by the Virginia Pilot's Association to the Patriot's Point Development Authority/Museum, where she was used mostly as a barracks boat.
 The ship was badly damaged in Hurricane Hugo in Sept 1989 by banging up against sister museum ship USS Yorktown.
 In 1989 the museum was discussing the disposal of the cutter, but in 1991, when Patriot's Point was taken over by the State of South Carolina, the ship was still listed among its assets.
 She was later donated to the South Carolina Department of Natural Resources and sunk as to form Comanche Reef 12 miles out of Charleston in 1992.